Tomas-Kaiser/fcc-kubernetes-tutorial/README.md

 ## Create Alias for the kubectl Command

 `alias k=kubectl` to create a alias called k which represents the kubectl command.
 This lives only the current terminal session.

+## Create & Explore Deployment

+We use deployments to create a multiple pods when we can increase, decrease quantity of the pods or modify configuration etc. Deployment is responsible for creating those pods.
+Created pods will be absolutely the same and can be distributed across different nodes.

+- `kubectl create deployment nginx-deployment --image=nginx` to create a deployment named nginx-deployment using docker image nginx
+- `kubectl get deployments` to see all deployments

+When we create a deployment, a pod is created automatically with the name of the deployment following a hascode - and specific hashcode for the pod eg.: nginx-deployment-794f656f8b-rmbsq

+- `kubectl describe deployment nginx-deployment` to see details of the deployment of nginx-deployment